axa-ch-webhub-cloud/pattern-library/CONTRIBUTION.md

   - `npx lerna clean`
 - Run `npm install`
 - Run `npm run release` or `npm run prerelease`
-- If you need to release after a alpha release on the same branch without changes: `npx lerna version --force-publish`
+- If you need to release after a alpha release on the same branch without changes: `npm whoami && lerna bootstrap --hoist && npm run build && npm run test && lerna version && lerna publish from-package`
 - Lerna is going to ask you how to update the changed packages.
 Follow the instructions and keep in mind the semver rules: https://semver.org/